jck411/Chat_KIVY_linux_frontend/README.md

 ### **Production Mode**
 The app automatically runs in production mode with:
-- Minimal logging output
+- Structured JSON logging for monitoring
 - Optimized performance settings
-- Clean startup without warnings
+- Clean startup with essential logs only

 ## ⚙️ Configuration